steveperkins/pantak-hf75/README.md

 # pantak-hf75
-Java serial driver for [Pantak HF75 X-ray emitter](http://korins.com/m/td/tes06.htm).
-It may work with other machines in the Pantak HF family but has only been tested with the Pantak HF75.
+Java serial driver for [Pantak HF 75 X-ray generator](http://korins.com/m/td/tes06.htm).
+It may work with other machines in the Pantak HF family but has only been tested with the Pantak HF 75.

 This driver is thread-safe - one `PantakDriver` instance can be accessed simultaneously by multiple threads without garbling serial port communication.
-The library controls access to the underlying serial port and waits for a Pantak HF75 response before allowing a new command to be sent.
+The library controls access to the underlying serial port and waits for a Pantak HF 75 response before allowing a new command to be sent.

-This driver provides a high-level Java interface to interact with the Pantak HF75 and provides these functions:
+This driver provides a high-level Java interface to interact with the Pantak HF 75 and provides these functions:
-* Connect to HF75
+* Connect to HF 75
 * Check serial connection
 * Disconnect and stop emitting
 * Start emitting